jatindalal/anonrt/README.md

 - Anonymization is straightforward pixelation, downsample the face region, upsample it back with nearest-neighbor interpolation
 - Video decoding and face detection happen on a background thread, and hand frames to ui thread using lock protected ring buffer which means no UI stutters
-- Recording runs on its separate thread if a video file, doesn't freeze UI
+- Recording runs on its separate thread
+  - video files use a second, independent capture device to anonymize the file start to finish
+  - webcam stream is captured in portions using Start/Stop buttons in the UI

 ## Build